Pixel-Props/sensitive-props/README.md

 * **Enhanced privacy:** Hides SELinux status and sets appropriate file permissions to protect user privacy.

-* **Disables restrictions:** Disables developer options and untrusted touches to prevent potential security risks.
+* **Block hidden APIs & untrusted touches:** Disables global Android hidden API access and blocks untrusted touches to reduce attack surface.

 * **Undetectable property deletion:** Utilizes a `hexpatch` method for deleting properties, making it undetectable by SafetyNet.
 This method was necessary due to limitations in the `magiskboot` applet, and despite requests for improvement, the maintainer ([`topjohnwu on issue 8315`](https://github.com/topjohnwu/Magisk/issues/8315)) opted not to introduce a proper fix.